sanmusen214/BAAH/docs/README_en.md

 ## 0. How to Update BAAH

-Download BAAH1.x.xx_update.zip, then extract all contents to overwrite the existing files in the BAAH folder.
+Download BAAH1.x.xx_update.zip on [Github releases](https://github.com/sanmusen214/BAAH/releases/) or by clicking the update button in the GUI, then extract all contents to overwrite the existing files in the BAAH folder.

+Or just double click `UPDATE.exe` to update BAAH.

 ## 1. How to Provide Feedback

 Please:

 0. Check if the issue is already listed in the FAQs.
+1. Check whether the BAAH is the latest version.
+You can update BAAH through the update button in the GUI.
-1. Describe your game server, BAAH version.
+2. Describe your game server, BAAH version.
-2. Describe your purpose.
+3. Describe your purpose.
-3. Describe the behavior of BAAH before and after the error occurred or provide a recording.
+4. Describe the behavior of BAAH before and after the error occurred or provide a recording.
-4. Provide logs of BAAH.exe before and after the error occurred.
+5. Provide logs of BAAH.exe before and after the error occurred.

 ## 2. ADB Connection Failed, Screenshot Size is 0kb, or Game Continuously Detected as Not Opened